Peanutt47/git-commands/README.md

 ## Basics

 1. When using Git locally, what are these?
 Define each one in a sentence
-   * Staging area -
-   * Working copy -
+   * Staging area -  single checkout of one version of the project.
+These files are pulled out of the compressed database in the Git directory and placed on disk for you to use or modify.
+   * Working copy - a file, generally contained in your Git directory, that stores information about what will go into your next commit.
+Its technical name in Git parlance is the “index”, but the phrase “staging area” works just as well.
-   * master -
+   * master - default branch
-   * HEAD -
+   * HEAD - The HEAD is a reference that points to the master.

-2. When you install git on a new machine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
+2. When you install git on a new machxine (or in a new user account) you should perform these 2 git commands to tell git your name and email.
 These values are used in commits that you make:
    ```
-   # Git configuration commands for a new account
+   git config --global user.name
+   git config --global user.email

    ```

 3. There are 2 ways to create a local Git repository.
 Briefly descibe each one:
-   - todo: describe first way to create a local repo
-   - todo: describe second way to create a local repo
+   - git init
+   - git clone \<url>

 ## Adding and Changing Things